TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: System architecture and protocol overview

 \Item{} Committee: sampled participants that adjudicate the final single operator against empirical error percentile thresholds when the theoretical check is inconclusive.

-\Paragraph{Assumptions.} We assume IEEE-754 compliance with round-to-nearest-even; fast-math is disabled; operator libraries may reorder reductions but must respect IEEE semantics.
+\Paragraph{Assumptions.} We assume IEEE-754 compliance with round-to-nearest-even; operator libraries may reorder reductions but must respect IEEE semantics.
 When invoked, the committee has an honest majority, and no trusted hardware is required.
+Most specific optimizations are compatible with \sys, with details discussed in Sec.~\ref{sec:discussion-optimization-compatibility}.
+We assume challengers have access to comparable compute resources as proposers, while the committee can have substantially less compute.
+Challengers are not assumed to be honest.